Request A Quote

 What Legislation Is There?

 The main piece of occupational health and safety legislation is the Health and Safety at Work Act 1974.
-This was introduced, as it states in the title, in 1974 and introduced a wide range of responsibilities for employers.
-It stated that employers and business owners had a legal responsibility to provide adequate protection from risks.
+This introduced a wide range of responsibilities for employers.
+It specifies that employers must provide adequate measures to protect employees from risks.

-Want Adequate Safety Training?
-Get In Touch With SMS Europe Today
+Want Adequate Health and Safety Training?
+Get in Touch Today

-The benefits we've outlined are just the tip of the iceberg.
-Thorough health and safety at work policies and procedures will transform your business and provide dozens of benefits, both apparent and discreet.
+These benefits of health and safety are just the tip of the iceberg.
+Thorough health and safety at work policies will transform your business and provide many advantages, both apparent and discreet.

 Our Blog